European Union withholding tax

 The European Union withholding tax is the common name for a withholding tax which is deducted from interest earned by European Union residents on their investments made in another member state, by the state in which the investment is held.
-The European Union itself has no taxation powers, so the name is strictly a misnomer.
+The European Union itself has only limited taxation powers, so the name may be considered a misnomer.
 The aim of the tax is to ensure that citizens of one member state do not evade taxation by depositing funds outside the jurisdiction of residence and so distort the single market.
 The tax is withheld at source and passed on to the EU Country of residence.
 All but three member states disclose the recipient of the interest concerned.
 Most EU states already apply a withholding tax to savings and investment income earned by their nationals on deposits and investments in their own states.
 The Directive seeks to bring inter-state income into the same arrangement, under the Single Market policy.